elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 	>
 	>     vifp addserver vc1.mycomp.com --authpolicy adauth --username ADDOMAIN\\user1
 	>     </p>
->     Here, &#8211;authpolicy adauth indicates that the target needs to use the Active Directory authentication.If you run this command without the &#8211;username option, vMA prompts for the name of the user that can connect to the vCenter Server system.
+>     Here, -authpolicy adauth indicates that the target needs to use the Active Directory authentication.If you run this command without the -username option, vMA prompts for the name of the user that can connect to the vCenter Server system.
 You can specify this user name as shown in the following example:
 >
 	>
 	>     Enter username for machinename.example.com: ADDOMAIN\user1
 	>
 >
->     If &#8211;authpolicy is not specified in the command, then fpauth is taken as the default authentication
+>     If -authpolicy is not specified in the command, then fpauth is taken as the default authentication
 >     policy.</li>
 >     *   3 Verify that the target server has been added.
 >         The display shows all target servers and the authentication policy used for each target.